kashperova/airbus-ship-detection/README.md

 ├── aug_masks_dir : path to augmented masks (transformed masks from initial dataset) ├── test_dir : path to images for testing
-├── logdir : path to directory for saving logs during training ├── images_csv : path to file with images masks (train_ship_segmentations_v2.csv)
+├── logdir : path to directory for saving logs during training ├── model_dir : path to directory of model's weights ├── model_json : path to directory of serialized model architecture ├── images_csv : path to file with images masks (train_ship_segmentations_v2.csv)
 ```